vitringr/vault/_Study.md

 It's just easy to get running and do stuff, and still have low-level control.
 Also beautiful, simple, self-contained, lightweight...
 Also free to build my own stuff simply with code, for example DOD architecture.

+- Another confirm for Raylib lol.

+> If I write Raylib application it's more cross-platform than your JavaScript.
+Dab Dab Dab.
+> - Tsoding

 Current List: Raylib > Godot > SDL3 > Bevy > C